Activities

 Babaji reading from Sandarbha

 • Courses: After the 5 years Bhakti-tirtha course from 2016 to 2021, we are now conducting the Bhakti-ratna course, which also runs for 6 months from October to the end of March.
-It is covering the entry-level books of the Sad-darshanas with a detailed study of Bhakti literature.
-Beside this, there are classes on Srimad Bhagavatam and other classes on request.
+It covers the entry-level books of the Sad-darshanas with a detailed study of Bhakti literature.
+Besides this, there are classes on Srimad Bhagavatam and other classes on request.

 • Jiva Grantha Mandira.
 This repository of texts is a community effort to collect, edit, and make available important and often rare Sanskrit and Bengali texts that belong to the Caitanya Vaisnava tradition.
 We are transcribing all the major works of our acharyas so that scholars can use them for reference and research.
 Already over 500 books have been transcribed and digitalized, many with commentaries.